toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/networking-examples-for-appleos/index.md

 ---
 type: post
-slug: networking-examples-for-appleos
 title: Networking examples for appleOS
 description: Learn how to use Bonjour, with UDP/TCP sockets, streams and how to communicate through CoreBluetooth or the watch APIs.
 publication: 2018-02-27 16:20:00
 tags:
     - ios
     - watchos
-    - tvOS
+    - tvos
-    - macOS
+    - macos
-    - iPadOS
+    - ipados
-    - visionOS
+    - visionos
 authors:
   - tibor-bodecs
 ---